-Troy England leads the Pastoral Team consisting of our Youth Worker, Phillip Kareroa, Student Engagement Officer, Dereck Siitia and Guidance Counsellor, Michelle Haare, who work intensively to support the well-being of our students.
-Justine Spring-Rice is in school as a Social Worker and we also have two Registered School Nurses, Sue Iles and Cynthia Flores.
+Troy England leads the Pastoral Team consisting of our Youth Worker, Phillip Kareroa and Guidance Counsellor, Michelle Haare, who work intensively to support the well-being of our students.
+Justine Spring-Rice is in school as a Social Worker and we also have two Registered School Nurses, Sue Iles and Allison Freemantle.
+Amie Waaka is their admin assistant.

-Photo above left to right back row: Dereck Sitiia, Troy England, Sue Iles, and Michelle Haare.
+Photo above left to right: Amie Waaka, Sue Iles, Justine Spring-Rice, Michelle Haare, Phillip Kareroa and Allison Freemantle.